 Florida Marlins vs. Atlanta Braves

-The Florida Marlins play their final few games ever in Sun Life Stadium as they host the Atlanta Braves for game one of their series.
-The Braves are -120 favorites over the Marlins with an over/under run total set at 8.
+The Florida Marlins continue to look for answers as they host the Atlanta Braves for game three of their series.
+The Braves are -150 favorites over the Marlins with an over/under run total set at 7.5 runs.